 Foxwood Tax Search is unique from your average search firm we recognize the value of highly-specialized searches, using our Unique Process and consultative approach to find a perfect match for both client & candidate.

-Foxwood Tax Search targets the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada.
+Foxwood Tax Search targets the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada and the United States.
 For high-end tax talent of every level Chief Tax Officers, VPs of Tax, Senior Tax Analysts, Tax Directors, and more - contact us today!

 Want to stay updated with all things tax search?
 Don't forget to follow us on LinkedIn!